PoSIG Admission Requirements

 Can I do a PhD and pursue an academic career after PoSIG?

-PoSIG offers a comprehensive master’s course with an in-depth academic curriculum that covers theories, concepts and various methodological approaches used in political science studies.
-Furthermore, through specialized research methods seminars and thesis seminars.
-PoSIG prepares students to conduct independent postgraduate research and as such is ideal for potential PhD candidates.
+PoSIG offers a comprehensive master's course with an in-depth academic curriculum that covers theories, concepts, and various methodological approaches used in political science studies.
+Furthermore, through specialized research methods seminars and thesis seminars, PoSIG prepares students to conduct independent postgraduate research, making it ideal for potential PhD candidates.
 All participating universities accept the PoSIG degree as an entrance qualification for their PhD programs.

 Will other universities (different from participating universities) accept a PoSIG degree?

-Regarding formal requirements, PoSIG fulfills all the criteria and as such all other Universities can accept PoSIG students for a PhD program.
-However, the rest depends on their individual selection criteria.
+With regard to formal requirements, PoSIG fulfills all the criteria, and as such, all other universities are authorized to accept PoSIG students for their PhD programs.
+However, the final decision rests with each institution's individual selection criteria.

 Do I have to pay tuition fee?